Skip to main content

 • Always‑up‑to‑date mailing lists by practice area or region

-• “People who have opted into X” segments
+• “Contacts who have opted into X” segments

 • Automatically excluding bounced or unengaged contacts from a segment